-In order to give students a broader understanding of the music industry, we host industry-leading artists and faculty from Boston on campus to give lectures and workshops related to specific challenges and opportunities in the industry.
+In order to give students a broader understanding of the music industry, we host industry-leading artists and faculty from Boston to give lectures and workshops related to specific challenges and opportunities in the industry.
 Faculty visiting from the Boston campus frequently come to Valencia for special workshops and presentations.
-In many cases, students from all master's programs are welcome to attend all visiting artist and faculty sessions, regardless of program.
+In many cases, students from all masters programs are welcome to attend visiting artist and faculty sessions, regardless of program.

 Visiting artists and visiting faculty change each year.
-Here are some of the visiting professionals who have visited campus in the past on behalf of contemporary performance (production concentration):
+Here are some of the visiting professionals who have visited campus in the past on behalf of the music production, technology, and innovation program:

 An Amsterdam-based jazz and improvisational band, Tin Men and the Telephone employ live electronics, projected visuals, and audience participation in their work.
 They incorporate their own groundbreaking technology (an app of their own design) to get audiences involved in their one-of-a-kind concert experiences.

 Possessing over 25 years of experience both as a studio and live recording engineer, Steve Genewick has worked primarily out of Capitol Studios as a staff engineer since 1994.
 He is a three-time Grammy-nominated recording engineer and has worked with artist such as Diana Krall, Gladys Knight, Neil Young, Quincy Jones, and Paul McCartney, among others.

 Author of nine books and a recognized expert on music technology, David Mash is senior vice president for information,strategy, and technology at Berklee.
 One of Berklee's true innovators, he founded the Music Synthesis Department (today known as Electronic Production and Design), developed the Center for Technology in Music Instruction, and assisted in the design of the Berklee Learning Center, the country's largest networked music-learning facility.